CPA-REG exam Format | Course Contents | Course Outline | exam Syllabus | exam Objectives

 • Area III covers the federal income taxation of property transactions.
 Area III

-also covers subjects related to federal estate and gift taxation.
+also covers Topics related to federal estate and gift taxation.

 • Area IV covers the federal income taxation of individuals from both a tax